solemnsky/solemnsky/README.md

   things I mess up in C++.
 * A few other people shout at us to create things faster, thanks guys.

-Of course, we'd like to thank (Nimbly Games)[http://nimblygames.com], the authors of Altitude, for their great work that started this whole mess!
+Of course, we'd like to thank [Nimbly Games](http://nimblygames.com), the authors of Altitude, for their great work that started this whole mess!